 Now married for ten years, Blanchette and Simard have performed together on numerous occasions but not to this extent, in a show that is created by the two as a team, and with Simard providing many of the musical arrangements.
 “This is playful for a show, yet it is quite truthful.
 It represents the balance of being a wife, a mother, having a daily life and chores, and that other dimension where we can expand and go all the way with magic, fun and overload of passion and emotion.”

-While both Simard and Blanchette have their professional careers they have a home in Montreal and three children.
+While both Simard and Blanchette have their professional careers they have three children.
 “Pierre is a wonderful father and a great partner.
 The children are music to my life, my little symphonies,” adds Blanchette.
 “We are blessed with them around.
 They fulfil me, challenge me, and make me grow as a person.”

 While the children stay at home with their grandmother, Blanchette and Simard share their Valentine with Nanaimo.
 “This is a celebration of the moods of love, about being in love, being loved and loving someone.
 It goes beyond the love between two people, to the universal vision of how it feels to love and be loved.”